link1905/system-design-101/content/docs/web-service/microservice.md

 Beneficially, this design moves us away from:

-- [Temporal coupling](#temporal-coupling): The `Account Service` exposes only a minimal set of interfaces and adapts to handle a variety of messages instead.
+- [Temporal coupling](#temporal-coupling): The `Account Service` exposes only a minimal set of interfaces and adapts to handle various messages instead.
   Furthermore, the scope of the `Payment Service` is reduced, granting it more flexibility;
   Like so, even if the `Account Service` fails to process messages, the `Payment Service` continues to develop and deliver without disruption.